threefoldtech/mdbook-include/README.md

 ## Usage

-Place the link for raw github file in any of the markdown files int the book after `!!!!include`:
+Place the link for raw github file in any of the markdown files in the book after `!!!!include`:

 ```
 !!!!include https://raw.githubusercontent.com/threefoldtech/mdbook-include/development/src/lib.rs